 The Montreal Health Ethics Conference Series is an annual series of bilingual conferences / webinars that aim to bring together multiples public agents regarding different subjects in health ethics.
 The series’ objective, supported by many academic institutions located in Montreal, is to promote interdisciplinary reflection as well as foster new ways of thought that better assemble the larger public.

 ABOUT THE SERIES

-The Montreal Health Ethics Conference Series aims to bring clinicians, academics, patients, students, health advocates, and community members together to think about and discuss issues in health ethics.
+The Montreal Health Ethics Conference Series aims to bring clinicians, academics, patients, politicians, public figures, students and community members together to think about and discuss issues in health ethics.
 This series was formerly known as the Montreal Neuroethics Network.
 It has hosted dozens of scholars from local and international institutions since 2007.

-Conferences/webinars are held on Thursdays over lunch time to facilitate individual and group participation.
-Conferences take place at the Institut de recherches cliniques de Montréal (Auditorium Jacques Genest, 110 avenue des Pins Ouest) AND are livestreamed (and subsequently archived) on our YouTube channel Pragmatic Health Ethics.
+Conferences are held on Thursdays over lunch time and take place at the Institut de recherches cliniques de Montréal (Auditorium Jacques Genest, 110 avenue des Pins Ouest) AND are livestreamed (and subsequently archived) on our YouTube channel Pragmatic Health Ethics.

 All conferences are free, open to the larger public and there is no registration needed!

 Do not miss our next event on Thursday, November 14, 2019, at 12 PM.
 The conference entitled The bioethics dialogue: humanizing healthcare in the context of technoscientific progress, including artificial intelligence will be presented by Hubert Doucet.